Youngstown, Ohio: Steel and automotive industries

 Between the 1920s and 1960s, the city was known as an important industrial hub that featured the massive furnaces and foundries of such companies as Republic Steel and U.S. Steel.
 At the same time, Youngstown never became economically diversified, as did larger industrial cities such as Chicago, Pittsburgh, Akron, or Cleveland.
 Hence, when economic changes forced the closure of plants throughout the 1970s, the city was left with few substantial economic alternatives.
 The September 19, 1977, announcement of the closure of a large portion of Youngstown Sheet and Tube, an event still referred to as "Black Monday", is widely regarded as the death knell of the old area steel industry in Youngstown.
 In the wake of the steel plant shutdowns, the community lost an estimated 40,000 manufacturing jobs, 400 satellite businesses, $414 million in personal income, and from 33 to 75 percent of the school tax revenues.
 The Youngstown area has yet to fully recover from the loss of jobs in the steel sector.

-The blow dealt to the community's industrial economy in the 1970s was slightly mitigated by the auto production plants in the metropolitan area.
-In the late 1980s, the Avanti, an automobile with a fiberglass body originally designed by Studebaker to compete with the Corvette, was manufactured in an industrial complex on Youngstown's Albert Street.
-This company moved away after just a few years.
+The blow dealt to the community's industrial economy in the 1970s was slightly mitigated by automotive production in the metropolitan area.
 A mainstay of Youngstown's industrial economy had long been the General Motors Lordstown Assembly, which was the area's largest industrial employer in the decades following the decline of the steel industry.
-Once one of the nation's largest auto plants in terms of square feet, the Lordstown facility was home to production of the Chevrolet Impala, Vega, and Cavalier.
+Once one of the nation's largest auto plants in terms of square feet, the Lordstown facility was home to production of the Chevrolet Impala, Chevrolet Vega, and Chevrolet Cavalier.
 The Lordstown Assembly was shuttered in March 2019 and is currently owned by Foxconn.
+In the late 1980s, the Avanti, an automobile with a fiberglass body originally designed by Studebaker to compete with the Chevrolet Corvette, was manufactured by the Avanti Motor Corporation in an industrial complex on Youngstown's Albert Street.
+Production was moved to Youngstown by John J. Cafaro; production ended in 1991.